top of page

 Annual Dinner and Auction

-The annual dinner and auction is one of the largest fundraisers the MRA hosts each year.
-With the exception of 2020-2022 for COVID-19, the event has happened every year since the foundation of the MRA in 1998.
+The annual dinner and auction is one of the largest fundraisers the MRA hosts in April of each year.
+The event has happened every year since the foundation of the MRA in 1998.
 Local businesses and supporters donate items to be auctioned off and the proceeds go to purchasing land and furthering our conservation efforts.

 Annual Wildflower Walk

-Meduxnekeag River Association, in collaboration with the Nature Trust of New Brunswick, offers an annual Wildflower Walk each Spring.
-Held on the Sunday afternoon of the Victoria Day weekend in May, when the spring ephemeral wildflowers are at their best, we visit one or more Appalachian Hardwood Forest sites in the Meduxnekeag watershed.
+Meduxnekeag River Association offers an annual Wildflower Walk each Spring.
+Held in May, when the spring ephemeral wildflowers are at their best, we visit one or more Appalachian Hardwood Forest sites in the Meduxnekeag watershed.
 Led by a local naturalist, the walks attract many participants and provide an introduction to identifying local woodland flowers as well as an opportunity for appreciation and photography.
 The Wildflower Walks are free, although donations to the Association or the Trust are always appreciated.

 common redpoll.jpg